icecrime/poule/docs/user/operations.rst

 | ``version-milestone`` | ~               |        | ☑              | Add merged pull requests to the upcoming milestone.                   |
 +-----------------------+-----------------+--------+----------------+-----------------------------------------------------------------------+

+More details on each operation can be found on `GitHub <https://github.com/icecrime/poule/blob/master/src/poule/operations/catalog/README.md>`_.

 Creating custom operations
 --------------------------